coderamen666/srd-v3.5-md/spells/magic-overview.md

 turn in the next round (at least).
 If you lose concentration before the casting is complete, you lose the spell.

-A spell with a casting time of 1 free action doesn't count against your normal limit of one spell per round.
+A spell with a casting time of 1 free action doesn’t count against your normal limit of one spell per round.
 However, you may cast such a spell only once per round.
-Casting a spell with a casting time of 1 free action doesn't provoke attacks of opportunity.
+Casting a spell with a casting time of 1 free action doesn’t provoke attacks of opportunity.

 You make all pertinent decisions about a spell (range, target, area, effect, version, and so forth) when the spell comes into effect.

 ### Range

-A spell's range indicates how far from you it can reach, as defined in the Range entry of the spell description.
-A spell's range is the maximum distance from you that the spell's effect can occur, as well as the maximum distance at which you can designate the spell's point of origin.
+A spell’s range indicates how far from you it can reach, as defined in the Range entry of the spell description.
+A spell’s range is the maximum distance from you that the spell’s effect can occur, as well as the maximum distance at which you can designate the spell’s point of origin.
-If any portion of the spell's area would extend beyond this range, that area is wasted.
+If any portion of the spell’s area would extend beyond this range, that area is wasted.
 Standard ranges include the following.

 **Personal:** The spell affects only you.